porkotyler/Vedra-Wallet/README.md

 Scrypt-based implementation of Vedra.

-Because of the high volume of files you’ll find everything you need (including the entire source code) inside the “Vedra Multi-OS Wallets” file.
+Because of the high volume of files you’ll find everything you need (including the entire source code) in .zip form inside the “Vedra Multi-OS Wallets” file.
 Feel free to use Vedra and experiment with it however you like.
 The goal is to bring a universal microtransaction currency to life so the more game developers adopt it the better it’s going to get.

 ## Authors